 Once you have a list of clinics, pay a visit to their individual websites to try and answer the following five questions.
 Doing so can help you continue to narrow down your list and prepare you for an in-person consultation.
 If you can’t find answers to the questions on the website, give them a call to inquire.

-We also put a copy of of the questions in the worksheet so you can jot down the answers.
+(We also put a copy of the questions in the worksheet so you can jot down the answers.)

-Research Question 1: What tests will I need to do before IVF or egg freezing?
+1. What tests will you need to do before IVF or egg freezing?

 If it’s recommended that you undergo a hormone test, Modern Fertility can help.
-For $199, Modern Fertility offers a fertility testing kit that can be completed in the comfort of your own home.
-All it takes is a finger prick to get access to the same physician-approved reports you’d get from a reproductive endocrinologist, for a fraction of the price.
+For $159, Modern Fertility offers at-home fertility hormone testing.
+All it takes is a finger prick to get access to the same insight you’d get from a reproductive endocrinologist, for a fraction of the price ($1,000+ at a clinic).

-Research Question 2: How much is the procedure I’m considering — including the consult?
+2. How much is the procedure you're considering — including the consult?

 Speaking of price — IVF and egg freezing are big financial investments.
 Doing research on this exact topic can help prevent any surprises down the road.
 It is essential that you understand the cost for every step of the procedure: consult, initial appointments, procedure, medication, freezing, storage fees, and potentially repeating the procedure.
 Like we mentioned above, there may be multiple introductory appointments and tests before the actual egg freezing or IVF procedures that cost money.
 Dig up what information regarding cost you can from the clinic’s website, and don’t be afraid to call to ask.